taxil123/gomez-1/README.md

 - no logs

 ## planned features
-- statistics on homepage(i.e. how fast the server you're on is)
+- statistics on homepage (i.e. how fast the server you're on is)
 - search sort/filter
-- compact mode
+- category based search

 ## screenshots
 ![Search Results](./screenshots/1.png)